 Overnight: Little Rann of Kutch

-The Little Rann of Kutch is also home to a wide range of mammals; the main target here will be the Asiatic Wild Ass, but we could also encounter Nilgai, Chinkara (Indian Gazelle), White-footed Fox (a pale Asiatic subspecies of Red Fox and also known as Desert Fox), Grey Wolf, Jungle Cat, Indian Long-eared Hedgehog, and Indian Hare.
+The Little Rann of Kutch is also home to a wide range of mammals; the main target here will be the aforementioned Asiatic Wild Ass, but we could also encounter Striped Hyaena, Nilgai, Chinkara (Indian Gazelle), White-footed Fox (a pale Asiatic subspecies of Red Fox and also known as Desert Fox), Bengal (Indian) Fox, Grey Wolf, Jungle Cat, Golden Jackal, Indian Long-eared Hedgehog, and Indian Hare.

 Overnight: Little Rann of Kutch

-There may be time for an optional city tour, depending on your international departure, as the tour concludes here, unless you will join us on our Northeast India tour.
+There may be time for an optional city tour to see historical sites such as the Adalaj Stepwell and the Hutheesing Jain Temple (cost not included), depending on your international departure, as the tour concludes.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.